pellared/otel-logs-talk/outline.md

 If the answer is no, you skip all the work.

 But here's where it gets really exciting.
-This Enabled functionality doesn't just make the OpenTelemetry Logs faster.

 It opens the door to hooking into extremely performant, OS-native tracing systems like:

 - **Linux user_events** – kernel-level event tracing that's blazingly fast